 The daughter of a thief, young Moll is placed in the care of a nunnery after the execution of her mother.
-However, the actions of an abusive priest lead Moll to rebel as a teenager, ...
+However, the actions of an abusive Priest lead Moll to rebel as a teenager, ...

 The daughter of a thief, young Moll is placed in the care of a nunnery after the execution of her mother.
-However, the actions of an abusive priest lead Moll to rebel as a teenager, escaping to the dangerous streets of London.
+However, the actions of an abusive Priest lead Moll to rebel as a teenager, escaping to the dangerous streets of London.
 Further misfortunes drive her to accept a job as a prostitute from the conniving Mrs. Allworthy.
-It is there that Moll first meets Hibble, who is working as Allworthy's servant but takes a special interest in the young woman's well-being.
+It is there that Moll first meets Hibble, who is working as Allworthy's servant, but takes a special interest in the young woman's well-being.
 With his help, she retains hope for the future, ultimately falling in love with an unconventional artist who promises the possibility of romantic happiness.
-Written by

 3 of 5 people found this review helpful.

 Was this review helpful to you?